glondu/belenios/doc/instructions-en.md

 In all cases, the tally then proceeds with a phase where the trustee uses her private key to decrypt the result.
 It is expected that the trustee:

+- checks that the URL of the page has the following form:
+  `PREFIX/election/trustees.html#UUID-TOKEN`
 - checks (only for alternative voting) the fingerprint of her shuffle `fingerprint of your shuffle` as saved in the previous step is present on the page of the election, aside her name.
 If this is not the case,